marcmengel/data_dispatcher/docs/project_query.rst

     * Boolean values (``true``, ``false``)
     * ``null``

-String constants are enclosed in doble or single quotes.
+String constants are enclosed in double or single quotes.
 But "safe" string constants (string, which consist only of letters, digits and ``%$@_^.%*?-``) do not need to be enclosed in quotes.
 If possible an unquoted string will be interpreted as an integer or a floating point number.
 If you need such a string to remain a string, it needs to be enclosed in quotes.

 Unquoted strings ``null``, ``true`` and ``false`` are treated as null and boolean constants.

 The project creation datetime attribute `created` is a date-time field.
-To etner its value in the query, use string in the format:
+To enter its value in the query, use string in the format:

     .. code-block::